MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 - For more information about how WDAC works and what restrictions it enforces, see [How WDAC works with PowerShell][06].
-- For more information about using securing PowerShell with WDAC, see [How to use WDAC][05].
+- For more information about securing PowerShell with WDAC, see [How to use WDAC][05].

 <!-- link references -->
 [01]: /windows/security/threat-protection/windows-defender-application-control/applocker/what-is-applocker